Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 maximum available MTU.

 _Note_: The Fpending bit included in LoRaWAN protocol SHOULD NOT be used for SCHC-over-LoRaWAN protocol.
-It might be set by the Network Server for other purposes but not SCHC needs.
+It might be set by the Network Gateway for other purposes but not SCHC needs.

 #### Regular fragments